brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ```
 :::

-A new primary expression, a `$paren-init-expression$`, of the form `($init-statement$ $expr$)` (an `$init-statement$` terminates with a `;`) where any temporaries in the declaration last until the end of their full-expression — which is just the usual rule for when temporaries last.
+Extending parenthesized expressions, of the form `($init-statement$ $expr$)` (an `$init-statement$` terminates with a `;`) where any temporaries in the declaration last until the end of their full-expression — which is just the usual rule for when temporaries last.
 Which means that in this case, the temporary `get_data()` will not be inside of a new full-expression (the `do`-expression), it will be in the place where it needs to be.
 We think this is the right approach to addressing lifetime issues, in a way that likely scales better.
 The proposed form [works](https://compiler-explorer.com/z/j9jc6bcaj).

 This presents no new parsing difficulties, since we already have `if ($condition$)` vs `if ($init-statement$ $condition$)`.